Your public IP address is:

 So, while the public IP address is what allows you to access the internet, private IP addresses allow multiple devices to connect to the internet using a single public IP address.
 It’s a clever way of conserving IP addresses and allowing many users to connect to the internet without running out of available addresses.

 How do you tell if an IP address is public or private?

-One of the benefits of using the private IP address range is that it provides flexibility in IP assignments.
-You could have the same private IP addresses used by the other users.
-E.g., You can have IP address 192.168.1.10/24 in your network, and your neighbor next to your block can have the same subnet.
-However, each user will have unique public IP address, which is essential for connecting to the internet.
+The advantage of using the private IP address range is that it allows for flexibility in IP assignments.
+You and your neighbor could have the same private IP addresses on your respective networks, such as 192.168.1.10/24, without any conflict.
+However, each user will have a unique public IP address, which is essential for connecting to the internet.

 What happens if you try to route the private IP address to the internet?

 Will my public IP change?

-If you want to stop your IP address from changing, you can reach out to your local ISP and request static IP addresses.
-After you get the static IP addresses from the ISP, they would configure them for you.
-Afterward, your public IP would never change.
-There are many use cases when you can use your own static IP from the ISP.
-One such example is hosting a web service from home.
+If you want to prevent your IP address from changing, you can contact your local ISP and request a static IP address.
+Once you receive the static IP address from your ISP, they will configure it for you, ensuring your public IP address remains the same.
+There are many scenarios where a static IP can be useful, such as hosting a web service from home.